m22spencer/Mdo/README.md

 ```

 Since this is converted to: `monadicType.flatMap(function(value) return ...)`,
 the monadic type in question, must have a flatMap implementation.
-This may be provieded through using
+This may be provided through using
 or as a field on the type itself.
 Else, you will recieve a "Has no field 'flatMap'" error.